 Ghibli Park

 On May 31, 2017, Studio Ghibli officially announced working on a project of opening an official Ghibli theme park 🎡 in the beginning of 2020.
-The chosen site to recreate My Neighbor Totoro’s atmosphere is Morikoro Park, in Nagoya’s suburb.
-The place already displays Mei and Satsuki’s house, built for Aichi’s International Exhibition in 2005.
+The chosen site is to recreate My Neighbor Totoro’s atmosphere is Morikoro Park, in Nagoya’s suburb.
+The place already displays Mei and Satsuki’s house, built for 2005 Aichi’s International Exhibition.

 It is the first step for a park dedicated to immersion into Studio Ghibli’s universe, especially in famous filmmaker Hayao Miyazaki’s works.
-There will be not roller coasters but rather recreations of the studio’s movies settings.
+There are no roller coasters but rather recreations of the studio’s movies settings.

 Ghibli Museum in Tokyo will naturally continue to operate.

-The two last areas are expected to open a little bit later, at the end of 2023 (construction works are expected to start in 2021).
+The two last areas are expected to open a little bit later: at the end of 2023 for Mononoke and late March 2024 for the Valley of Witches (construction works have started in 2021).

 - Lupin the Third: The Castle of Cagliostro (whose copyrights are not owned by Ghibli as a matter of fact);